stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 .. image:: /_images/user_screen_shots/assign-roles1.png
-   :width: 50%
+   :width: 80%

 .. image:: /_images/user_screen_shots/assign-roles2.png
-   :width: 50%
+   :width: 80%

+To assign roles to the nodes:

-Select the role or roles you want to assign, then click on the appropriate node(s) in the "Unallocated Nodes" list, then click on the "Apply Changes" button.
+- Select the role or roles you want to assign
+- Click on the appropriate node(s) in the "Unallocated Nodes" list
+- Click on the "Apply Changes" button.

+As you make your selections,
+Fuel displays information about combinations that are not allowed and other configurations that are required.
+For example, in this sample screen, it tells you that the Controller role cannot be combined with the Compute and Cinder LVM roles that you have selected.

 If you want to modify the roles assigned to a node: